 If you choose to pay in your local currency a foreign exchange rate will apply.
 The applicable exchange rate can be viewed online as at the time and date of the payment.
 Bank charges and commission for both the sending and receiving banks should be paid by the sender of funds or they will be applied to the student’s account.

 Accounts communications will be sent both to the person responsible for paying the fees and to the student unless written instructions are received to the contrary.

-Any information provided to the Holland International Study Centre may be held on computer and shall be used by the Holland International Study Centre in accordance with its Data Protection registration and the Dutch Data Protection law.
-Information provided to the Holland International Study Centre is held and processed for the purpose of administering your application, and may be carried forward to your official student record, which holds data in electronic and paper form on your personal details, academic and administrative history and on relevant financial transactions.
-Other information will be destroyed.
-Information provided to the Holland International Study Centre is also forwarded to the University to enable the recording of service provision and admissions information on Nyenrode student systems.
-Throughout, your personal data will be held in accordance with current Dutch Data Protection law.
+Any information provided to us may be held on computer and shall only be used by us in accordance with our data protection registration and Dutch data protection law.
+Information provided to Study Group and/or the Centre is held and processed for the purpose of administering your application, and we may share your information with Study Group’s offices around the world.
+This information may be carried forward to your official student record, which holds data in electronic and paper form on your personal details, academic and administrative history and on relevant financial transactions.

-The Holland International Study Centre is obliged to report any relevant information regarding visa status, attendance records and Dutch contact details to relevant Dutch government bodies and your intended progression university.
+The Centre is obliged to report any relevant information regarding visa status, attendance records and Dutch contact details to relevant Dutch government bodies and your intended progression University.

 We are committed to providing the best possible experience for our students in a high quality learning environment, and will do everything within our power to help students to resolve any reasonable complaint.
 We will deal with complaints in a timely manner, and any student seeking guidance on how to make a complaint should see any Centre member of staff.
 No student will be victimised for making a complaint in good faith, and all reasonable complaints will be taken seriously and dealt with according to the agreed procedures.
 We will deal with all complaints confidentially, and expect you to do so as well.